apache/tajo/tajo-docs/src/main/sphinx/sql_language/queries.rst

   FROM T1 CROSS JOIN T2

-Cross join, also called *Catesian product*, results in every possible combination of rows from T1 and T2.
+Cross join, also called *Cartesian product*, results in every possible combination of rows from T1 and T2.

 ``FROM T1 CROSS JOIN T2`` is equivalent to ``FROM T1, T2``.